mschoeffel/Advent-of-Code-2019/README.md

 Tests are provided in every day directory and can be executed with the `go test` command.
 In the `Utils` directory some helper functions are stored that can be used by every day.

-You can execute all days using the `App` given in the main directory.
+You can execute all days using the `App` given in the main directory and entering the number of the day you want to execute.